- Practice Areas

 YOU PAY NOTHING UNTIL WE WIN

-Before selecting the best car accident attorney in San Diego to handle your claim, consider the following:
+Before selecting the best San Diego auto accident attorney to handle your claim, consider the following:

 Statistics indicate that the average driver will be involved in three or four auto accidents during his or her lifetime.
 Nearly 30 percent of all crashes nationwide result in at least one injury or fatality.
 As such, the odds suggest that every motorist will eventually be involved in a collision.
 It’s also possible that a motorist will be injured in such an incident.
 Most people do not plan for such a circumstance and need to hire a competent San Diego auto accident attorney to help them navigate the process.